 The road before any entrepreneur is exciting, uncharted, and a little bumpy.
 Along the way, don’t forget to acknowledge each success, no matter how small.
 These celebrations will help you stay inspired.
 So, please remember to pat yourself on the back now and then.

-Here’s to you starting YOUR business in 2012!
+Here’s to you starting YOUR business!